Support

 Imagine you're visiting a bakery, and the baker gives you a little card with your name on it.
 Consequently, the next time you come back, the baker recognises you and knows what pastries you like.
 Similarly, that's kind of what cookies do for websites – they help them remember you and make your experience better.

-• Authentication and User Sessions: Using the browser's developer tools, you can easily view and manage cookies associated with any website, including WordPress sites.
+Using the browser's developer tools, you can easily view and manage WordPress cookies associated with any website, including WordPress sites.
 This capability helps troubleshoot cookie-related issues, understand how a website uses cookies, and ensure compliance with data privacy regulations.
 This allows users to navigate between pages on the site without having to log in repeatedly.

-• Remembering User Preferences: Cookies can be utilised to remember user preferences and settings on a WordPress site.
+WordPress cookies can also be utilised to remember user preferences and settings on a WordPress site.
 For example, cookies may store information such as language preferences, display preferences (e.g., dark mode), or customisations made by the user (e.g., font size).

 List of cookies in WordPress